Scarabol/rock-raiders-web/README.md

 ### v0.8.0 - Late game features

+- Geologists and scanner
+- Fix Large Cat not usable to carry vehicles in Level 19
+- Move camera with click on mini map and show camera view area as wireframe
+- Refactor job system to allow multi-carry jobs for vehicles
 - First-Person and shoulder camera
-- Geologists and scanner
 - Background music and soundtrack
 - Tutorial levels and helper features
 - Show FLT mini-figure animation with mission briefing
 - Add screen shake for exploding dynamites
-- Add all work sounds for all jobs
 - Show loading screen when starting a level
 - Add rockfall transition when switching in main menu
 - Show misc anim LavaErosionSmoke over lava
 - Add water and lava animation (texture UV coords tearing)
 - Change cursor to X when over disabled IconPanelButtons
 - Unlock levels only after linked levels are completed
-- Move camera with click on mini map and show camera view area as wireframe
 - Use same team for all missions and add names to raiders
 - Auto switch from portrait to landscape mode in fullscreen
-- Refactor job system to allow multi-carry jobs for vehicles
-- Large Cat not usable to carry vehicles in Level 19
 - Add surface type tooltips for map panel
 - Render last selected entity with rotating camera in radar panel
 - Add magnet cursor to map panel to track entities